cesarParra/lwc-signals/CONTRIBUTING.md

 git push --set-upstream origin new-feature-or-fix
 ```

-Go to the LWC Store repo and press the "Compare & pull request" button.
+Go to the LWC Signals repo and press the "Compare & pull request" button.

 ## Keeping your Pull Request updated